Radif Corpus: A Symbolic Dataset for Non-Metric Iranian Classical Music: Introduction

 There are some audio datasets related to these musical traditions, such as the {\em Dunya} corpus, which includes Turkish Makam~\cite{uyar2014corpus}, Carnatic, Hindustani~\cite{srinivasamurthy2014corpora}, Beijing Opera~\cite{repetto2014creating}, and Arab-Andalusian music~\cite{sordo2014creating}.
 The Dunya corpus is part of a larger project called CompMusic~\cite{serra2014creating}.

-To the best of our knowledge, there was no symbolic corpus available for Iranian music before our previous work, in which we introduced the Shour Corpus~\cite{kanani2024grammatical}.
-This corpus includes one section of the \emph{radif} (\emph{shur}) and was used in our study on discovering patterns and producing meaningful variations through grammatical representation (compression) in this musical style.
+In~\cite{shafiei2021extracting}, the authors introduce a MIDI dataset for the Mīrzā 'Abdollāh \emph{radif}, which, to the best of our knowledge, is the first study of its kind in this field.
+Furthermore, in our previous work, we introduced the Shour Corpus~\cite{kanani2024grammatical}, which is used in our study on discovering patterns and producing meaningful variations through grammatical representation (compression) in this musical style.

 KUG Dastgāhi~\cite{nikzat2022kdc} and~\cite{heydarian2005database} are two audio datasets for Iranian music.
 Nava~\cite{baba2019nava} is an audio dataset designed for Iranian instrument recognition, while Ar-MGC is a dataset for Arabic music genre classification~\cite{almazaydeh2022arabic}.